-- From the home page, scroll down to the list of Sections near the bottom of the page
+- From the home page, look down to the list of Sections near the bottom of the page.

-This page has lots of cool resources you can download.
+This page has information about research the University of Otago is doing about the sea and sea life.
+It has lots of cool resources you can download.

-- Under the heading Learn with us click on Check out our education resources.
+- Go to the heading Learn with us and select Check out our education resources.

 - Then select Resources to download.

-On the Education resources page, there is also a link to a marine life database.
+This site also comes from the Otago University Marine Studies Centre.
 The word marine means 'relating to, or found in the sea' so marine life is another name for sea life.
 This marine life database is great for finding out about marine animals and plants.

-- Click on Search by Habitat then Rocky shore intertidal for a list of all the different creatures you can find on the shore.
+- Then Rocky shore intertidal for a list of all the different creatures you can find on the shore.